Skip to main content

 In Practice

 You're a freelance developer with a $40,000 contract to build a mobile app.
 You want to sell your business and move on.
 An assignment clause in the contract determines whether you can transfer this project to the buyer of your business — or whether you're stuck finishing it yourself.
 Most contracts require the other party's written consent before you can assign.
+The carve-out for mergers and acquisitions is standard — it lets a company transfer its contracts to an acquirer without needing individual consent from every counterparty.
+Watch for anti-assignment clauses that make any unauthorized transfer void rather than just voidable; the distinction matters if a transfer happens accidentally or without proper notice.

 Related terms